ikuzart/logo_crawler/README.md

 Signature - Some rule for tag, which helps identify logo

+### Scaling
+More scalabble and better suited version for production will be splitted to smaller parts which will be communicating with each other by Message Queue (some additional service is needed, RabbitMq for example).

+Downloader will be taking url from message queue, processing it and putting downloaded page to another message queue.

+LogoFinder will be taking downloaded page from queue process it and put for message queue for saving to csv, db, etc.

+By this approach we could have many instances of Downloader and LogoFinder working in parallel

 ### How to run
 ```python3 logo_crawler.crawler.py domains.csv```
 where domains.csv is a list with urls